Areopagitica: Critical response

 Areopagitica did not persuade the Presbyterians in Parliament to invalidate the prepublication censorship component of the Licensing Order of 1643; freedom of the press in this sense was not achieved until 1695, when the Parliament chose not to renew the order.
-However, as Milton's treatise has been overwhelmingly praised, understanding his audience moves us toward an understanding of why it was unsuccessful.
+Despite Milton's treatise being overwhelmingly praised, it was unsuccessful because the objective did not appeal to the target audience.

 Milton and the Presbyterians had together abolished the Star Chamber under Charles I, but now that they were not being oppressed and they held the power, the Presbyterians in Parliament no longer held to their defence of freedom of the press.
-Through the Licensing Order of 1643, they were set on silencing the more radical Protestants, the Independents as well as works supporting the King which had begun to appear in London.
+Through the Licensing Order of 1643, they were set on silencing the more radical Protestants and the Independents as well as works supporting the King which had begun to appear in London.
 Milton's treatise is his response to that licensing order, which clearly came at a time when he and the Parliament were already at odds.

-In addition, by the time Milton wrote Areopagitica he had already unsuccessfully challenged Parliament in other areas of privilege and right.
+By the time Milton wrote Areopagitica he had already unsuccessfully challenged Parliament in other areas of privilege and right.
 Milton's divorce tracts proved too radical for his immediate day, as did this work.
 Milton's ideas were ahead of his time in the sense that he anticipated the arguments of later advocates of freedom of the press by relating the concept of free will and choice to individual expression and right.
 Milton's treatise "laid the foundations for thought that would come after and express itself in such authors as John Locke and John Stuart Mill".

-However, although Milton's ideas were initially resisted by the Puritans, they were incorporated into the official charter of the Puritan church within a few years.
+Although Milton's ideas were initially resisted by the Puritans, they were incorporated into the official charter of the Puritan church within a few years.
 The Westminster Confession of Faith, written between 1643 and 1650, allows for divorce on two grounds: infidelity and abandonment.
 The Westminster Confession of Faith states: "Adultery or fornication, committed after a contract, being detected before marriage, giveth just occasion to the innocent party to dissolve that contract.
 In the case of adultery after marriage, it is lawful for the innocent party to sue out a divorce, and after the divorce to marry another, as if the offending party were dead."

-The Westminster Assembly or Synod was a broad representation of the "Puritan" community in Britain at that time.
-120 members were leaders in the Church of England, 30 were lay delegates and 6 were commissioners from the Church of Scotland.

-Another example of its influence is in that of the United States Constitution, which includes the prohibition against prior restraint, or pre-publication censorship.
-This prohibition is necessary because, as Milton recognised in Areopagitica, to threaten censorship prior to publication would have a chilling effect on expression and speech, or in Milton's view, it would interfere with the pursuit of truth as it relates to a providential plan.